PJWalker/daggerheart/content/Places/Greenlily Bleach.md

   - Bleachers
   - the bleach
 ---
-A desert region surrounding [[Haven]].
+A desert region surrounding [[Places/Haven/index]].
 Usually just called the Bleach.
 * Some [[Orc|Orcs]] and [[Katari]] live here, but it’s mostly pretty empty.

 # Mood Board